Spider Collector's Journal (18th page: 2008) Copyright © 2008 by Rod Crawford

 in the Washington

 the Kuril Islands and Sakhalin projects).
-The object is to do a baseline inventory
+The object was to do a baseline inventory

 of the flora and fauna of the shores of the Elwha River for later comparison